hcschuetz/sphere-texturing/README.md

-In the demo and in the following considerations we deal with only one of the faces and the corresponding shperical triangle covering an eighth of the sphere.
+In the demo and in the following considerations we deal with only one of the faces and the corresponding spherical triangle covering an eighth of the sphere.
 The other faces are to be treated in an analogous way.

 For simplicity we also assume